 - Permitting: These items spell out if and when your backyard rabbitry operation requires a municipal permit.
 It’s not uncommon for municipalities to waive permitting requirements for small rabbit herds, usually no more than three or four adult animals.
 Larger operations usually require permits.
 Keep in mind that you can generally keep greater numbers of juvenile rabbits – younger than three months or so.
 Juvenile rabbits, known as fryers, produce tastier meat, so you’ll likely slaughter or send your rabbits off to slaughter before they reach full maturity anyway.
 (Adult rabbit meat is better braised or in stews, and it’s much gamier – not a deal-breaker, but not something you’d want to eat on its own.)

 - Fees: Where there’s a permit, there’s a fee.
-These fees usually aren’t onerous: Portland’s is $31, one-time, for instance.
+These fees usually aren’t onerous: Portland’s is about $30, one-time, for instance.
 If your city’s permits expire after a year or two, you may need to pay a renewal fee that should be lower than the initial fee.

 Some municipal codes may require you to submit detailed schematics for your rabbits’ enclosure, or hutch.
 This is a common feature of livestock fowl (chicken, duck, turkey) ordinances, which tend to be more detailed and specific than rabbit ordinances due to the comparative prevalence of backyard fowl farming and the disruptive character of domestic birds.